Skip to content

 1. Tutor

-Working as a cheater seems like a pretty logical choice for retired teachers.
+Working as a tutor seems like a pretty logical choice for retired teachers.
 Tutors are people that are skilled in study subjects like science, math, English and other topics.
-Tutors help students with these subjects so that they can learn the subject and Excel in school.

 Tutoring is a logical fit for retired teachers.
 You’re going to be using your teaching skills to help students individually and their study subject.
 You’re going to use a lot of what you did in your teaching gig and apply that to tutoring.
 This is a great job because it’s flexible, you can do it part-time or full-time and is closely related to teaching.